 ABSTRACT

-The present investigation, entitled was carried out at the Research Farm, Department of Genetics and Plant Breeding, School of Agriculture, Lovely Professional University, Punjab, during the Rabi season of 2023–2025.
+The present investigation, was carried out at the Research Farm, Department of Genetics and Plant Breeding, School of Agriculture, Lovely Professional University, Punjab, during the Rabi season of 2023–2025.
 Thirteen genetically diverse wheat genotypes, including ten lines from NBPGR and three testers from IIWBR, were crossed in a Line x Tester mating design to generate 30 F1 hybrids.
 These hybrids, along with the parents and a standard check variety, were evaluated to assess the nature of gene action governing yield and its related traits.
 Observations were recorded on eleven quantitative characters, namely days to 50% flowering, days to maturity, plant height (cm), number of effective tillers per plant, length of main spike (cm), number of spikelets per main spike, number of grains per main spike, thousand grain weight (g), biological yield per plant, harvest index and grain yield per plant (g).
 The experimental material was sown in a randomized block design (RBD) with three replications.
 The findings of the study emphasize the potential of utilizing both additive and non-additive gene effects in wheat improvement programs.
 The identified superior parental lines and cross combinations can be effectively utilized in future breeding strategies aimed at enhancing productivity and adaptability in bread wheat.

 Keywords: Heritability, Variances, Line x Tester, Bread Wheat, Gene action.